AndreasKacofegitis/Software-Articles/TeamMetrics2.md

 - amount of work completed
 - re-estimated work

 The above diagram illustrates these metrics.
 Scope change can be gleaned by considering the following: if there is no scope change in a project, there should be an equal drop in the amount of remaining work as there is an increase in the amount of closed work.
-However, if you see that the amount of closed work is trending well, but the amount of remaining work to do is flat-lining or similar, this is very likely due to scope changes, unforseen work, re-estimations to the upside.
+However, if you see that the amount of closed work is trending well, but the amount of remaining work to do is flat-lining or similar, this is very likely due to scope changes, unforeseen work, re-estimations to the upside.
 This is the case shown in the diagram where the "Closed" trajectory is not mirrored by the "Open" trajectory.

 _Metric: How much work is remaining to complete in your current projects?_